cessen/tenthash/docs/design_rationale.md

 Seeds are useful for cryptographic hashes in various circumstances, but as a non-cryptographic hash TentHash isn't appropriate in those circumstances.
 Seeds can also be useful for non-cryptographic hashes with small (32 or 64-bit) output sizes in various applications, but TentHash isn't targeting those applications.

-Additionally, if seeding really is needed for some application, it can be easily accomplished by simply prepending or appending the seed to the input stream.
+Additionally, if seeding really is needed for some application, it can be easily accomplished by simply prepending the seed to the input stream.
 So there's no reason it needs to be part of the TentHash specification.

 ### Q. Why the 160-bit digest size?

 160 bits actually exceeds the design target for TentHash, which was 128 bits.

-The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the collision resistance of TentHash's internal state.
+The reason for the 160-bit digest is simply that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the conservative collision resistance of TentHash's internal state.
 And since people can always truncate down to 128 bits if desired, there isn't much reason to *not* provide 160 bits.

+Additionally, as a post-facto rationalization: if it turns out that TentHash's construction isn't as robust as I believe (which is always a possibility for any hash design), the 160-bit digest makes it more likely that it will still be a robust message digest regardless.

 ### Q. Why the 256-bit internal state size?

 In my testing, 256 bits struck a good balance between having good performance and having a simple implementation.

-128 bits resulted in a slightly simpler implementation, but also significantly reduces performance: with 256 bits you can process roughly twice as much data in the same time due to instruction-level parallelism.
-Also, at 128 bits the Skein MIX function requires more rounds to achieve sufficient diffusion, so it would also be slower due to needing to bump the number of rounds up.
+128 bits resulted in a slightly simpler implementation of the mix function, but also significantly reduced performance: with 256 bits you can process roughly twice as much data in the same time due to instruction-level parallelism.
+Also, at 128 bits the mix function requires more rounds to achieve sufficient diffusion, so it would also be slower due to needing to bump the number of rounds up.

 512 bits, on the other hand, notably increased implementation complexity.
-And although it certainly has the potential for performance gains with a wide SIMD implementation, a straightforward scalar implementation decreased performance compared to 256 bits.
+And although it certainly has the potential for performance gains with a wide SIMD implementation, a straightforward scalar implementation had worse performance than 256 bits.

 So given TentHash's goals, 256 bits felt like it hit a good sweet spot: good performance with a simple implementation.